 This great patient is an example of what early orthodontic treatment can do!

 Who has the worlds best smile?
-Obviously it has to be the smile that any one has the day the braces or brackets are taken off.
+Obviously , for a teenager it is when orthodontics is over and the brackets come off.
 This young gentleman had very crowded teeth.
 We started with taking orthodontic records as soon as the crowding problem became evident.
 Orthodontic records include models, a cephalometric x-ray, a panoramic x-ray image and digital photographs.
 After consulting with his parents we decided on a non-extraction treatment plan.
 To gain enough space we used and expansion appliance for his upper teeth.
 We expanded his upper arch using an appliance that his parents activated at night.
 Sometimes you may hear the words Haas or Hyrax appliance.
 After two months active treatment we allowed 4 months passive treatment (just keeping the appliance in place) so the bone can grow and hold the correction.
 He wore braces for approximately 18 months.
 He has a retainer in place but you can’t see it in the picture because it is on the inside of his upper teeth.

 For more on non-extraction orthodontic treatment check out https://nextortho.com/ It may be too technical but you can bring your questions to us.